 November 19 2020 ■ Tips

-5 tips to help your grandparents drink more water
+5 tips to help seniors drink more water

-When you visit your grandparents, do you notice that they say they aren’t thirsty, even on a hot summer’s day?
-You start noticing that they often feel dizzy or fatigued and have dry hands.
+When you visit your senior family members, do you notice that they don't feel thirsty as often as you do, even on a hot summer’s day?
+You may notice that they sometimes feel dizzy or fatigued and have dry hands.
 These are common symptoms of dehydration.

 Dehydration is common among older people because as we age, our body composition changes, reducing the amount of water in our bodies.
 A normal adult body is around 70% water, but an elderly person’s body is only around 50% water.